Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6% · European average (2024): 36.2%

-Austria's lifetime childlessness rate (TCR) reached 36.6% in 2024, marking a slight increase of 1.0 percentage point from the previous year.
-The rate has shown an upward trend over the last five years, with an average of 32.5% between 2020 and 2024.
-This figure is approximately 3.6 percentage points higher than the average observed in the 1980s, which stood at 33.0%.
-The lowest recorded rates occurred during 2015–2017, averaging 27.4%.
-Among 38 countries worldwide, Austria is positioned 18th, and within Europe, it holds the 13th rank out of 31 nations.
+Austria’s lifetime childlessness rate (TCR) reached 36.6% in 2024, marking an increase of 1.0 percentage point from the previous year.
+The trend over the last five years shows a steady rise, with the 2020–2024 average at 32.5%.
+This figure stands about 3.6 percentage points above the 1980s average of 33.0%.
+The rate hit its lowest during the 2015–2017 period, averaging 27.4%.
+On a global scale, Austria ranks 18th out of 38 countries, and within Europe, it holds the 13th position out of 31.

 Total Childlessness Rate (TCR) over the decades